 Having an online presence is no longer optional for businesses.
 Consumers in both the B2C and B2B space use the internet to find answers to their pressing questions.
 Your website is often the first place a new prospect interacts with your brand.
-In fact, once your page loads, users form an opinion in .05 seconds.
-(Source) As a business owner, it’s imperative your website exceeds customers’ expectations and tells them in a clear and compelling way who you are and what you can do.
+In fact, after your page loads, you have .05 seconds to impress your visitor and 94% of people cited web design as the reason they mistrusted or rejected a website.
+(Source) As a business owner, it’s imperative your website exceeds customers’ expectations and presents a clear and compelling message about who you are and what you can do.

 A line I’ve been preaching for the last few years is, “Your website is not for you, it’s for your users.”
 Letting your opinions and ego drive your design will, in the end, lead to disastrous results.
 Sure, there are a few unicorns out there that have intuition and foresight that allow them to create trends, but most of us do not.